-You should then tap once on the "Accept" button and then once on the "Save" button to save this data.
+You should then tap on the "Save" button to save this data.

-Note: You should perform pipe-to-soil measurements at each test station you encounter in order that the DA Meter's software can perform the linear interpolation calculation described in Section II.
-7 when necessary to determine an "average" signal strength (IR drop) to apply at each defect location between test stations.
+Note 1: You should perform pipe-to-soil measurements at each test station you encounter in order that the software can perform the linear interpolation calculation described in Section II.
+7, when necessary, to determine an "average" signal strength (IR drop) to apply at each defect location between test stations.